Naruto Uzumaki: Synopsis

 Introduced as a 12-year-old orphan boy with blond, spiky hair and blue eyes, Naruto Uzumaki graduates as a ninja from Konohagakure while bonding with his teacher, Iruka Umino.
 Naruto seeks attention as he was ridiculed during his childhood.
 To be accepted and respected, he resolves to become Konohagakure's Hokage and surpass all previous leaders, no matter the difficulties.
 While becoming a ninja, Naruto forms friendships that he initially lacked, linking some of them to family relationships.
 Although Naruto sometimes finds himself unable to accomplish the tasks he proposes to do, other characters believe that he will be an excellent Hokage because of his positive impact on their lives.
-As an adult, Naruto claims that the Konohagakure village became his family due to his job of being the new Hokage, something he learned from the Third Hokage, Hiruzen Sarutobi.
+As an adult, Naruto claims that the Konohagakure village became his family due to his job of being the Seventh Hokage, something he learned from the Third Hokage, Hiruzen Sarutobi.
 As a result, he initially suffered a poor relationship with his son, Boruto, due to the little time he spent with his bloodline family.